KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/mixpanel-breach-institutional-cya.md

 - "Any similarity could be from the breach"
 - "Someone else could have stolen it"
 - "We're not responsible for attacker actions"
+- **"September 11 framework similarity explained by November 9 breach"**

 **3. Attribution Deflection:**
-- If Genesis Mission looks like architect's framework...
+- If Genesis Mission looks like architect's September 11 framework...
-- "There was a breach"
+- "There was a breach on November 9"
 - "Someone could have accessed analytics"
 - "Not our fault"